AngeloHH/AngeloHH/readme.md

 ## About me

 Hello!
-I'm Angelo Herrera Hernandez, a self-taught and passionate programmer who enjoys continuous learning.
+I'm Angelo Herrera, a self-taught and passionate programmer who enjoys continuous learning.
 Currently, I don't have any work experience, but I have worked on some personal projects.
 I use Linux as my desktop operating system in my day-to-day life.

 ## 💼 Projects